Brann-ztw/OpenScrape-API/readme.md

     - `libraryName`: The name of the npm library. 🏷️
     - `author`: The author of the library. 🧑‍💻
     - `description`: A brief description of the library. 📝

+## ⚠️ Error Responses

+When using the **OpenScrape API**, you might encounter the following error responses.
+Each error is designed to help you troubleshoot and correct your API requests:

+### 1. URL is not defined ❌

+- **Description:** This error occurs when the endpoint requires a query parameter named `url`, but it is not provided.
+- **Solution:** Ensure that you include the `url` query parameter in your request.
+  - Example: `/api/download/yt/?url=<YouTube URL>`

+### 2. Invalid URL ❌

+- **Description:** This error occurs when the provided `url` is not valid for the endpoint.
+- **Solution:** Verify that the URL you are using is correct and compatible with the endpoint you are calling.

+### 3. Internal server error 🔧

+- **Description:** This error indicates a server-side issue, possibly within the host or scraper.
+- **Solution:** If the error persists, report the issue to the developers.
+  - Example Messages: "Internal server error" or "An error occurred during the process."

+### 4. Search or Limit is not defined 🔍

+- **Description:** This error occurs when the endpoint requires two query parameters, `search` and `limit`, and they are not provided.
+- **Solution:** Ensure that both `search` and `limit` query parameters are included in your request.
+  - Example: `/api/search/npmj/?search=<Library Name>&limit=<Result Limit>`

+### 5. There are no results for that limit 🚫

+- **Description:** This error occurs when the `limit` parameter is set too high, resulting in no search results.
+- **Solution:** Adjust the `limit` to a lower value that matches the available search results.

+### 6. Search is not defined 🔍

+- **Description:** This error occurs when the endpoint requires a query parameter named `search`, but it is not provided.
+- **Solution:** Make sure to include the `search` query parameter in your request.
+  - Example: `/api/search/pinterest/?search=<Search Term>`

 ## 🤝 Contributing